Primer of Strong-Field Quantum Electrodynamics for Experimentalists: Nonperturbative QED in Strong External Fields

-For field strengths $|\mathcal{E}| < \mathcal{E}_\text{crit}$ the creation of real particle-antiparticle pairs from the vacuum can still occur via quantum tunnelling, a process that is, however, exponentially suppressed~\cite{Fedotov:2022ely}.\footnote{The Schwinger limit is thus neither a strict theoretical limit, nor was it originally introduced by Julian Schwinger, having already appeared in the works of Sauter, Heisenberg, Euler, and others in the 1930s~\cite{Sauter:1931zz, Heisenberg:1936nmg}.} The probability $P$ of electron-positron pair-production per unit volume and per unit time in a constant, strong electric field was derived exactly by Julian Schwinger~\cite{Schwinger:1951nm},
+For field strengths $|\mathcal{E}| < \mathcal{E}_\text{crit}$ the creation of real particle--antiparticle pairs from the vacuum can still occur via quantum tunnelling, a process that is, however, exponentially suppressed~\cite{Fedotov:2022ely}.
+The Schwinger limit is thus neither a strict theoretical limit, nor a sharp threshold for pair production, but rather a characteristic field scale for vacuum instability.
+The physical tunnelling mechanism in strong fields was already identified by Sauter~\cite{Sauter:1931zz} and later incorporated into QED by Heisenberg and Euler~\cite{Heisenberg:1936nmg}.
+The probability $P$ of electron--positron pair production per unit volume and per unit time in a constant, strong electric field was derived exactly by Julian Schwinger~\cite{Schwinger:1951nm}, extending these earlier results

 It is important to note that while the Schwinger limit sets a natural scale for nonperturbative effects in QED, perturbation theory can break down at field strengths well below the critical value $\mathcal{E}_\text{crit}$.
 This occurs because in interactions involving relativistic particles, the effective field strength in the particle's rest frame is enhanced by the Lorentz factor.
-As a result, even strong laboratory fields may appear near-critical to high-energy particles, triggering potentially nonperturbative behaviour before the Schwinger limit is reached.\\
+As a result, even strong laboratory fields may appear critical to high-energy particles, triggering potentially nonperturbative behaviour before the Schwinger limit is reached.\\